Azure-Samples/compute-dotnet-list-compute-skus/README.md

 - csharp
 products:
 - azure
-services: Compute
+extensions:
-platforms: dotnet
+- services: Compute
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on listing compute SKUs using C# #

  Azure Compute sample for managing Compute SKUs -
   - List all compute SKUs in the subscription
   - List compute SKUs for a specific compute resource type (VirtualMachines) in a region
   - List compute SKUs for a specific compute resource type (Disks).

 ## Running this Sample ##